deanishe/alfred-pwgen/README.md

 ## Configuration ##

-Access the configuraton options with the `pwconf` keyword.
+Access the configuration options with the `pwconf` keyword.
 You can use an optional query to filter the available options, e.g. use `pwconf gen` to show only the available generators.

 The following configuraton options are available: